BlueOnionLabs/interview-data/README.md

 ## Product Requirements

 Build a data pipeline that processes these various data sources and creates a transformed dataset suitable for accounting analysis.
-The final output should enable the generation of monthly journal entries (similar to the current example but focusing on the data processing aspects).
+The final output should enable the generation of monthly journal entries (see `example_journal_entries.csv` for an example of the expected output format).

 ### Features
 - Data Ingestion